Two Heads on a Pillow

 Two Heads on a Pillow is a 1934 American romance film directed by William Nigh and written by Albert DeMond.
 The film stars Neil Hamilton, Miriam Jordan, Henry Armetta, Hardie Albright, Dorothy Appleby and Mary Forbes.
 The film was released on October 2, 1934, by Liberty Pictures.

+Plot

+Newlyweds (Neil Hamilton and Miriam Jordan) break up, then meet again as opposing lawyers on an annulment case.